-- 1. Cabinets and countertops with no reconfiguration for 1&2 Family Dwellings, papering, tiling, carpeting, and similar finish work, with no electrical or plumbing work. - 2.
-Temporary motion picture, television, and theater sets and scenery. - 3.
-Traditional swings and other standard playground equipment accessory to detached oneand two-family dwellings, as determined by the building official, but they may be subject to Zoning permits. - 4.
-Retractable awnings supported by an exterior wall and do not require additional support or electric in Groups R-3 and U occupancies, but they may be subject to Zoning permits. - Non fixed and movable fixtures, cases, racks, and counters not over 5 feet 9 inches (1753 mm) in height.
+- 1. Building permits are not required for replacement or repair work having value of less than \$1,000.00, providing, however, that such work will not adversely affect the structural integrity, fire rating, exit access, egress, or any local zoning requirements. - 2.
+Painting, papering, tiling, carpeting, cabinets, counter tops and similar finish work, with no electrical or plumbing work for one and two-family dwellings. - 3.
+Temporary motion picture, television and theater sets and scenery. - 4.
+Traditional swings and other standard playground equipment accessory to detached oneand two-family dwellings, but they may be subject to Zoning permits. - Retractable awnings supported by an exterior wall and do not require additional support or electric in Residential (one and two-family), Groups R-3 and U occupancies, but they may be subject to Zoning permits. - 6.
+Non fixed and movable fixtures, cases, racks, and counters not over 5 feet 9 inches (1753 mm) in height.